 Jamberoo Ladies win first pennant for the club.

 The successful 1989 Ladies Pennant team, l – r: Jenny Grey, Glad Miller, Shirley Walsh, Trish Orgill, Helen Young

-John Duncan appointed greenkeeper.
+Full-time greenkeeper appointed.
 To this stage all work on the course had been done through volunteer labour.
 Club given an interim golf rating of 60.90.
 Negotiations with Kiama Council with regard to leasing extra land next to Tate’s Place.
 Huge working bee held laying turf on three new greens with grass from Kiama Bowling Club.